aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/specify-custom-number-decimal-and-group-separators-for-workbook/_index.md

 ## **Specifying Custom Separators using Aspose.Cells for JavaScript via C++**

-The following sample code illustrates how to specify the Custom Separators using Aspose.Cells API.
-It specifies the Custom Number Decimal and Group Separators as dot and space respectively.
+The following sample code illustrates how to specify the custom separators using the Aspose.Cells API.
+It specifies the Custom Number Decimal and Group Separators as a dot and a space, respectively.

-### JavaScript code to specify custom Number Decimal and Group Separators
+### JavaScript code to specify custom number decimal and group separators

 ```html
 <!DOCTYPE html>